lapscom/packages/timescaledb/README.md

 ## Description
 A very simple timescaledb deployment.

-There is a secret for the `POSTGRES_PASSWORD` environement variable: it's set to `postgres` and should be changed to something else before deployment.
+There is a secret for the `POSTGRES_PASSWORD` environment variable: it's set to `postgres` and should be changed to something else before deployment.

 ## Usage